kostasafe/Real-Time-Chat-Platform/README.md

 **Quick API checks**
 - Root: `curl http://127.0.0.1:8000/`
 - Health: `curl http://127.0.0.1:8000/health`

-**Notes & next steps**
-- Add real-time transport (WebSockets) and authentication.
-- Implement chat rooms, message persistence, and user presence.
-- Wire up frontend UI to backend WebSocket endpoints.

-If you want, I can:
-- run tests or start both servers locally and confirm endpoints; or
-- add a simple WebSocket echo endpoint in the backend and a tiny frontend to connect.

 ---
 Contributors: feel free to open issues or PRs describing features or fixes.